The introduction can be found here and Chapter One here.

 Now Grand Duke Michael stood ready to take over government.
 But he did not want to tackle the problem as it stood, and declared that he would only take power if it was the will of the upcoming National Assembly.
 The likelihood that the Workers’ and Soldiers’ Council would be influential probably discouraged him, however, republicans were in the overwhelming majority and therefore it was impossible to know how the country would be governed by the National Assembly.

-After the government had rid itself of the Emperor it really got down to work.
+After the government had rid itself of the Tsar it really got down to work.
 The first task was to try to alleviate the most serious needs of

 Petrograd and the other hardest hit cities.